-8) Position Stance Paper (Course objectives 5, 6, 7 & 8)
+7) Position Stance Paper (Course objectives 5, 6, 7 & 8)

 This is the written portion of your topic presentation.
-Students will submit a position paper, 8-12 pages in length Resource guidelines are listed above.
+Students will submit a position paper, greater than 5 pages in length.
+Resource guidelines are listed above.
 Papers are to be typed, double-spaced, with one-inch margin, and 12-point font.
-Plagiarism will result in a $\underline{\mathbf{0}}$ for your paper grade.
+Plagiarism will result in a $\underline{0}$ for your paper grade.